Una Mas – Kenny Dorham

 - Roy Hargrove's Crisol band performing Una Mas

-- Steve Grossman's version from his recent album "Homecoming" (Steve Grossman, tenor sax; Tom Browne, trumpet; Bill Washer, guitar; Larry Willis, piano; Ruben Rodriguez, bass; Joe Farnsworth, drums; Roberto Quintero, congas; Ralph Irizarry, timbales)
+- Steve Grossman's version from his album "Homecoming" (Steve Grossman, tenor sax; Tom Browne, trumpet; Bill Washer, guitar; Larry Willis, piano; Ruben Rodriguez, bass; Joe Farnsworth, drums; Roberto Quintero, congas; Ralph Irizarry, timbales)

 - Ben Paterson, organ; Peter Bernstein, guitar; George Fludas, drums playing Una Mas - Live at The Green Mill